Email FacebookTwitterMenu burgerClose thin

 How Much Does a $250,000 Annuity Pay?

-An annuity can be a useful investment option that adds value to your retirement.
-But it’s not the right choice for everyone.
+An annuity can enhance retirement income but isn’t right for everyone.
 Depending on your financial circumstances you may want to also consider other options.
-If you can’t decide whether or not an annuity is right for you then it’s time to talk to a financial advisor.
+If you’re unsure about an annuity, consult a financial advisor.
 He or she can help you evaluate your entire financial picture to see where an annuity might fit into the picture.

 Retirement Tips

 • A financial advisor can help you decide if an annuity is a good fit for your retirement plans.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • A key part of retirement planning is knowing how much you should save.
 Use SmartAsset’s free retirement calculator to see how much you should be saving.